leandroalbero/pvpc-kasa-nicehash/README.md

 * We don't use 'ESIOS API' because it requires an API token, we use a web scraper on [https://tarifaluzhora.es/](https://tarifaluzhora.es/?tarifa=pcb&fecha=10%2F01%2F2022) instead.
 This is slower, but it is easier to set up.
+Will try to use ESIOS API by requesting a token on the CLI
 * CLI doesn't have any parameters yet.
+Should have at least start_date and end_date or a default value for current month
 * Nicehash API
 * Tidy the code for the plot function.

 ## Resources

----

 ### Links